tegan-wambold/LA-County-Animal-Control-EDA/README.md

 ### Data
 The dataset used in this project is publicly available but too large for GitHub upload.
-You can download it from [this link](https://data.lacounty.gov/datasets/a02dbb13c2374a8985a471ee35d5923f_0/explore) and place it in the `data/` folder:
+You can download it from [this link](https://data.lacounty.gov/datasets/a02dbb13c2374a8985a471ee35d5923f_0/explore).
-   LA-County-Animal-Control_EDA/
-   ├── Data/
-   │ └── animal_shelter.csv # <- Place downloaded file here

 ### Project Structure
-├── Data/
+* Data/
-│ └── Animal_Care_Pawstats.csv # Raw dataset (not included due to file size constraints)
+  -Animal_Care_Pawstats.csv # Raw dataset (not included due to file size constraints)
-├── Notebooks/
+* Notebooks/
-│ └── Animal_Control_EDA.ipynb # Jupyter notebook with full analysis
+  -Animal_Control_EDA.ipynb # Jupyter notebook with full analysis
-├── README.md # Project documentation
+* README.md # Project documentation
-└── requirements.txt # List of dependencies
+* requirements.txt # List of dependencies

 ## Features & Methods